segmentio/segment-docs/src/connections/destinations/catalog/callexa/index.md

 - To enable sync back capabilities copy back your "Write Key" (found unter Source Keys) to Callexa
 - Back in Callexa enable the Automation and hit "Save"

-That's it, new customer records added with the `identify` method will now automatically be surveyed via email.
+That's it, new customer records added with the `identify` method will now automatically be surveyed using email.

 ## Identify